akamud/Xamarin.Forms.TestingLibrary/README.md

 }
 ```

-If you need to provide a ViewModel specific for a test - so you can control the page's behavior or to provide a dependency - you can use the helper `ProvideBingingContext` for the `Screen`:
+If you need to provide a ViewModel specific for a test - so you can control the page's behavior or to provide a dependency - you can use the helper `ProvideBingingContext` on the `Screen`:

 ```csharp
 [Test]